sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) RAM is primary memory and vanishes when the computer turns off.
-So, files are not stored there.

-b) Disk is where all files are stored.
+ Disk is where all files are stored.
 It does not vanish and retains even the computer turns off.

-c) CPU is the Central Processing Unit where all the Tasks are done.

-d) All are not correct.

 ---
 ---